coreforlife/c4lProteomics/fgcz_robot__c4l/README.md

 ## Requirements

 -  linux, lftp, cron
--  ftp auth are keept in ~/.netrc
+-  ftp auth are kept in ~/.netrc

 ## Platforms and versions the software has been deployed